 And with the isolation feet, there’s very little in terms of vibrations.
 Well, nothing audible anyway.

 The DC power supply actually gives a more consistent speed.
 There is the option to go for the Pro-Ject Carbon without the DC supply.

 But there’s no difference in price.
 So I’d go with the DC version.

 It comes fitted with the Ortofon 2M Red cartridge.
-It’s eliptical which is prefered in audiophile circles.
-But from my research I’ve found that this might not be the best match for the Pro-Ject Debut.
+It’s elliptical which is preferred in audiophile circles.
+But from my research, I’ve found that this might not be the best match for the Pro-Ject Debut.

 You might find it lacks luster in the treble department.
 Especially in the mid ranges.
 But it’s still a damn good cartridge.